Automate Larastan with GitHub Actions!

 By entering this, it will be displayed on the GitHub Actions screen.

-Here we have registered the name "Larastan".
+Here we are registering the name "Larastan"

 If not registered, the relative path of the file will be registered.

-In this case, it will be registered with the name "./.github/workflows/larastan.yml".
+In this case, it will be registered with the name "./.github/workflows/larastan.yml"

 on: